The ALMA Frontier Fields Survey. VI. Lensing-corrected 1.1mm number counts in Abell 2744, MACSJ0416.1-2403, MACSJ1149.5+2223, Abell 370 and Abell S1063: Results and discussion

-Further characterization of the physical properties of faint-end sources in the five FFs may help to constrain the validity of these predictions.
+Further characterization of the physical properties of faint-end sources in the five FFs (e.g. using SED fitting and/or models to estimate their photometric redshift, stellar mass and SFR, from ALMA data plus non-detections at other wavelengths) may help to constrain the validity of these predictions.
 This may also be aided via assembling a source catalog from a larger sample of cluster fields at mm wavelengths.
 Such a work in progress is the ALMA Lensing Cluster Survey (ALCS; Kohno et al., in prep.), as among its goals is deriving number counts towards 33 ALMA observed galaxy clusters (Fujimoto et al., in prep.).